onsi/migration-proposal/stories.prolific.md

 During a migration, the BBS should return 503 for all requests

-All clients should forward the 503 error along where appropriate.
+- CC-Bridge components should forward the 503 error along where appropriate.
+- Route-Emitter should maintain the routing table and continue emitting it

 Acceptance:
 - I set up a long-running migration (perhaps I have a lot of data)